jyothisankar/Cloud/README.md

 Amazon web services(AWS) and to make sure that high availability and scalability is achieved.

 Technologies used:
-NodeJs : Server side scripting
+NodeJs : Server side scripting;
-AngularJs : Front end scripting
+AngularJs : Front end scripting;
-Mongo DB : Database to store the data
+Mongo DB : Database to store the data;
-ExpressJs : REST framework development
+ExpressJs : REST framework development;
-Amazon Web Services(AWS) : To deploy the final application
+Amazon Web Services(AWS) : To deploy the final application;